TinyMurky/nvim/README.md

 - Use `:Mason` to insatll formatter (press `i`) and lint that been used in `none-ls`
 - lazy git: https://github.com/jesseduffield/lazygit,
 - https://www.youtube.com/watch?v=CPLdltN7wgE

+## Install lint

+lint will not auto install

+Please use `:Mason` and visit lint to install linter like `revive`

 ## Cool command